Preparation of the Dossier

 - University and public service

-These criteria on which merits and promotions are evaluated are specified in the APM 375-11.
+These criteria on which merits are evaluated are specified in the APM 375-11.

 - When a candidate has two appointments under separate titles, how is the dossier prepared?

-- In the case of a candidate with two separate appointments, he/she may need to prepare two dossiers, following the guidelines for each title series.
+- A candidate with two separate appointments may need to prepare two dossiers, following the guidelines for each title series.
 The dossiers will be reviewed following the procedures for each title series, so it is necessary to assure that each dossier addresses the criteria for evaluation specific to that title series.

-For Academic Coordinators with an appointment under Unit 18, covered by the MOU, that position will be reviewed at the department level according to College or School guidelines; the Academic Coordinator appointment will be reviewed by the AF Administrative Series Personnel Committee according to the guidelines in APM 375 and UCD 220AF.
+For Academic Coordinators with a split appointment as a Unit 18 Lecturer, covered by the MOU, the Unit 18 Lecturer position will be reviewed at the department level according to College or School guidelines whereas the Academic Coordinator title will be reviewed by the AF Administrative Series Personnel Committee according to the guidelines in APM 375 and UCD 220AF.

 - How is the performance record documented for evaluation?

-- The performance record is assessed according to the candidate’s position description and the criteria for review listed above (question #4).
-Documentation (supplied by the candidate or the department) is needed to support performance descriptions in each category, and it could consist of the following:
+- The performance record is assessed according to the candidate’s position description and the criteria for review listed in APM 375.
+Documentation (supplied by the candidate and/or the department) is needed to support performance descriptions in each category, and may consist of the following:

 Coordination of academic programs (describe the following):